-If you’re moving into an apartment, there’s a few things you need to know.
-We have put together a few tips for moving into an apartment that will help better prepare you move before move in day.
-Apartments have strict rules and conditions that you’ll have to abide to and though that may be restricting, it’s not all bad.
-Living in an apartment has a lot of great advantages that you’ll love.
+If you’re moving into an apartment, there are a few things you need to know.
+We have put together a few tips for moving into an apartment.
+They will help better prepare you before move-in day.
+Apartments have strict rules and conditions that you’ll have to abide by, and though that may be restricting, it’s not all bad.
+Living in an apartment has a lot of advantages that you’ll love.

-Location is very important.
-Move to an area that’s going to be convenient for you and all your needs.
-Find a place that’s not too far from your workplace, kids school, the mall/shops and public transportation.
+Location is important.
+Move to an area that’ll be convenient for you and all your needs.
+Find a place not too far from your workplace, your kid's school, the mall/shops, and public transportation.

-Apartments that are close to these types of locations are usually very expensive so keep that in mind.
+Apartments that are close to these types of locations are usually expensive.
+Keep that in mind.
 When searching.

-Have an open mind and look at different options when searching for an apartment.
-Compare 2-3 of them so you find the perfect one for you.
+Open your mind and look at different options when searching for an apartment.
+Compare 2-3 of them to find the perfect one for you.
 Call the leasing office and request an apartment and building tour.
-This will give you a great perspective and make your choice a bit easier.
+This will give you a great perspective and make your choice easier.

-Apartment buildings will put pictures of units when they were first built on their websites, so you may go on a website and view their gallery and see everything in good condition and new when in fact, it’s the complete opposite.
-Don’t make that mistake and just depend on pictures.
-Go in and see everything first hand.
+Apartment buildings will put pictures of units when they were first built on their websites.
+This gives an impression that all the units are still in stellar condition, when they have probably been run down.
+Don’t make that mistake, and depend only on pictures.
+Go in and see everything firsthand.

-Reading reviews helps you see how the current of former residents feel about living in the building.
-They will give the most honest review and of course that also depends on individual experience, but if a building has bad reviews all round then mark it off your list.
+Reading reviews helps you see how the current of former residents felt about living in the building.
+They give the most honest reviews, and depends on individual experience, but if a building has bad reviews.
+Mark it off your list.

 Reading reviews will also help you gather information and questions for the leasing agent.

-When searching, find a place that’s within your budget.
-Some places will put a standard price for a standard unit and not tell you about other units that may be similar, but more expensive or they may have hidden/additional fees.
-Ask about this so you don’t find yourself exceeding your budget.
+When searching, find a place that's within your budget.
+Some places will put a standard price for a standard unit and not tell you about other units that may be similar, but more expensive or may have hidden/additional fees.
+Ask about this to not find yourself exceeding your budget.

 If you have a pet and a car, find out what the policies in the building are.
-Some buildings aren’t pet friendly so find one that is and when you do, ask about all their pet policies including pet fees etc. You will be liable for all pet fees.
+Some buildings are not pet friendly so, find one that is and when you do, ask about all their pet policies including pet fees, etc.

-Some apartments have a pet spa where you can bath your pet instead of taking them to a grooming salon saving you lots of money.
+Some apartments have a pet spa where you can bathe your pet instead of taking them to a grooming salon saving you lots of money.

 Some buildings don’t have parking so if you have a car, find a building that has a parking garage.
-You should note however that most buildings lately charge extra for parking.
-Some have a limit of one car per unit and some have limits of 2 cars.
+You should note that most apartment buildings lately charge extra for parking.
+Some have a limit of one car per unit, and some have limits of 2 cars.

-Leasing agents will not tell you everything you need to know about your apartment, they will give you a few pages with a whole lot of information (apartment handbook or contract).
+Leasing agents will not tell you everything you need to know about your apartment.
+They will give you a few pages with a whole lot of information (apartment handbook or contract).
 Some leasing agents may ask you to sign it on the spot, which isn’t recommended.
-You need enough time to go through the contract and make sure you fully agree to the terms and conditions in it.
+You'll need enough time to read through the contract and agree to the terms and conditions.

-Don’t feel pressured to sign when you’re not ready.
-Take your time, but don’t take too much time of course.
+Take your time but don’t take too much time, of course.
 Ask a friend or family member to read through it with you.
 They may see something that you may not.

-Once you’ve decided on your apartment and ready to move, find out which cable company is recommended for the building.
-Some buildings use a specific one and some buildings don’t so you have the freedom of choosing your own.
+Once you’ve decided on your apartment and are ready to move, find out which cable company is recommended for the building.
+Some buildings use a specific one while others don't, so you have the freedom of choice.

-Call the cable company and make an appointment prior to your move so that by the time you move in, everything will be set up and ready.
-The same goes for electricity, create and account and have your electricity ready by the time you move in.
+Call the cable company and make an appointment before your move.
+For everything to be set up by the time you move i.
+The same goes for electricity, create an account and have your electricity ready by the time you move in.

-Renters insurance is very important in case of an unforeseen accident in the building, it is for your own security.
+Renters insurance is very important in case of an unforeseen accident in the building, it is for your security.
 Get insurance as soon as possible.
 And don’t forget to renew it before it expires.
-The most important thing your renters insurance need to cover is fire, mould and we’ll explain why.
+The most important thing your renters' insurance needs to cover is fire and mold.
+We’ll explain why.

-Mould- A lot of renters insurance companies do not cover for mould damage.
-Some apartment buildings will partially cover it but that depends on the circumstances.
-Mould coverage is especially important in coastal areas.
+Mold- Most renters' insurance companies do not cover mold damage.
+Some apartment buildings will partially cover it, but it depends on the circumstances.
+Mold coverage is important in coastal areas.
 Read your leasing contract and ask about this.

 Most buildings won’t allow you to move in without renters insurance.
 The leasing agent will most likely help you with this.

-Moving day is here and you’re all set and ready to move in.
-There’s a few things we think you should do a few days before the move and the day of.
-Here’s a few essentials that you will need when you move in especially if this is your first apartment or first time living independently.
+The day of the move is here, and you’re all set and ready to move in.
+There are a few things you should do a few days before moving.
+Here are a few essentials you will need when you move in, especially if this is your first apartment or your first time living independently.
 Make sure you have the following household items:

-Before you move all your furniture in though, call a leasing agent and do a walk through making sure everything works as it should and that there are no damages.
-If there are any damages however, make a note and save it because you’ll need it when/if you move out in the future.
+Before you move all your furniture in, call a leasing agent and do a walk-through making sure everything works as it should and that there are no damages.
+If there are any damages, make a note, and save it because you’ll need it when/if you move out in the future.

-Living in an apartment has it’s pros and cons like everything else.
-It comes with a lot of responsibility, but once you’ve moved and settled, everything will be great.
-Remember to search for the perfect apartment that meets all your needs especially your budget.
-Ask questions and don’t forget to read the contract.
+Living in an apartment has its pros and cons.
+It comes with a lot of responsibility, but once you’ve moved and settled.
+Everything will be great.
+Remember to search for the perfect apartment that meets all your needs, especially your budget.
+Ask questions, and don’t forget to read the contract.

-We specialise in both local and long distance moving and packing services.
-Contact us at (718) 619 4881 for a FREE QUOTE or visit our website for more Information.
+We specialize in both local and long-distance moving and packing services.
+Contact us at (718) 619 4881 for a FREE QUOTE, or visit our website for more information.